CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 ### Task 2: Enable VM Insights

+In this task, you enable VM Insights on the Azure VM (az801l09-vm0) by creating a Data Collection rule, linking it to a Log Analytics workspace, and configuring process and dependency mapping for performance monitoring.

 1. From the **Monitoring** section on the vertical menu on the left side, browse to the **az801l09-vm0 | Insights (1)** page.
 On the **az801l09-vm0 | Insights** page, select **Enable (2)**.

     ![](../Media/azm9-67.png)